 Note 3 - At Ashbury in the UK the megalith long-barrow is nicknamed Wayland’s Smithy, since the tenth century already.
 The stone structure itself is dated 3600 BC.
 Popular belief is that when you leave your horse behind with some money coins at 'the smithy' for a while, the horse will be shod when you return.
 To this day, people perform pagan rituals, stick coins everywhere.
 Also, for Druidry this megalithic mound is an important object.

-Note 4 - Since in this post the feast of Klaasohm has been dealt with, and this is a hiking site, we should mention the St Nicholas Ways in Turkey.
-Saint Nicholas is the protector of, among others, sailors, and his feast day on 6 December traditionally marked the end of the sailing season for Frisian skippers.
+Since in this blog post the feast of Klaasohm has been dealt with, and this is a hiking site, we should mention the St. Nicholas Ways in Turkey.
+Saint Nicholas is the protector of, among others, sailors and fishermen, and his feast day on December 6th traditionally marked the end of the sailing season for Frisian skippers.
 Saint Nicholas was a Greek from the town of Myra, modern Demre on the coast of Lycia, living in the fourth century AD.
-The St Nicholas Ways are six ancient routes in the foothills of the Alacadağ mountain.
+The St. Nicholas Ways are six ancient routes in the foothills of the Alacadağ mountain.
 These are old sixth-century roads (Clow 2022).
+Furthermore, the long-distance coastal trail the Lycian Way also passes through Myra/Demre.

 Suggested music